 The initial workshop will focus on Lithics and is aimed at anybody with an interest in Scottish lithics and stone tool technology, whether actively involved in fieldwork, project design, management, post excavation work or curatorial-related work.
 There will be talks and training by leading experts in the field of Scottish lithic studies including Torben Ballin, Julie Lochrie and Neil Curtis.
 There will also be opportunities for participants to discuss their own experiences in excavating or working with lithics as well as handle teaching collections and artefacts, all with the aim of sharing best practice in archaeological and museum settings.

 You can download the flyer for the event here (420 Kb). if you wish to apply for a place at the workshop, then you need to complete the form here as email only applications will not be accepted.
-The closing date for applications is the 28th February.
 You can, of course, always get in touch for more information before booking a place by using the contact form in the footer.